tmhglnd/vowel-formants-graph/README.md

 # vowel-formants-graph

 An exploration of different vowel formant datasets with interactive synthesis in p5.
-I constructed a combined json file from the various datasetes with in my opinion best sounding formants to give a good representation of the possible vowels.
-This is all done by ear.
-This set is named `formants-constructed.json`
+I also constructed a combined json file from the various datasets that, in my opinion, have the best sounding formants which give a good representation of the possible vowel sounds.
+This is all done by ear though, corrections/suggestions are more than welcome!
+The set is named `formants-constructed.json`.
+You are welcome to also pull-request your own datasets in the same format as the others and include them in the code!

+## please contribute your sets!

 ![screenshot](media/screenshot.png)